microlinkhq/www/src/pages/docs/api/getting-started/overview.md

 <Figcaption>The <Link href='/docs/api/getting-started/cli' children='Microlink CLI' /> is helpful to explore the API under local development.</Figcaption>

-Just you need to provide a URL as an input, outputting the structured data back.
+Just you need to provide a [url](/docs/api/parameters/url) as an input, outputting the structured data back.

 ```json
 {